d-actor/flappyBirdNode/README.md

-Flappy bird cline using phaser 3 and node js
+Flappy bird clone using phaser 3 and node js

 ### Requirements